 - Develop a critical analysis of various library practices including organization of information, reference and instruction, collection development, and staffing, management, and budgets.

 - Build a shared analysis of power in order to locate sites of potential resistance, struggle, and change.

 - Design working plans of action for issues faced by participants in their home libraries.

-- Explore sites across Los Angeles where critical librarians have put theory into action in their institutions.
+- Explore sites across New York City where critical librarians have put theory into action in their institutions.